California Highway Patrol: Origins of the name

 When the CHP was formed, there were discussions as to what to call this new agency.
 The consensus was for the name "California Highway Patrol".
 The American Automobile Association (AAA) is a private organization which provided, among other things, roadside assistance to their members.
 At that time, the AAA had a fleet of trucks which patrolled the roads so they could assist their members.
 These trucks carried a sign which said "Highway Patrol".
 The CHP organizers decided it would be best to contact the AAA to see if they would object to the state using this name.
 The AAA considered the idea, and gave their consent.

+In popular culture

+Jack Holt played the titular hero, a rookie CHP officer, in the 1936 film Crash Donovan.

+CHP personnel acted as technical advisors to the 1950s TV show Highway Patrol.

+"Roadblock" was a presentation of the anthology TV series Studio 57, in which Mike Connors played a CHP motorcycle officer trying to track down a gang of armed robbers.
+Meant as a pilot, it never became a series.
+The script was based on John D. MacDonald's short story "The Homesick Buick," which was originally published in Ellery Queen's Mystery Magazine.

+The CHP gained international recognition in the late 1970s to the early 1980s through the broadcast of the TV series CHiPs, which chronicled the adventures of two fictional CHP motorcycle officers.

+Retired CHP Assistant Chief Kevin Mince, writing as "K.T.
+Mince," has written three novels about Erin "Red" Wolff, a lesbian CHP officer, who rises from sergeant to captain in the course of the trilogy.
+The three books are Red Wolff, 95-L, and 34-C.